Fuhu: Introduction of the Nabi

 In mid-2011, Foxconn, a major licensee for Fuhu software, asked Fujioka for ideas to unload a surplus of Foxconn's low-end tablets.
 Fujioka and Fuhu CEO Jim Mitchell experimented with loading the Fooz Kids platform on the tablets, but the setup proved too unstable to be marketable.
 Enamored of the concept, however, Fujioka and Mitchell ignored Hui's advice and purchased a higher quality, generic tablet on which they loaded the Fooz Kids platform as a prototype.
 They added a rubber bumper around the edges of the tablet to protect it from shock damage, which gave the device a butterfly-like appearance.
 They called the device "Nabi", the Korean word for "butterfly".

 In anticipation of the upcoming holiday shopping season, Fuhu struck a deal with Toys "R" Us to be the exclusive distributor of the Nabi.
 The toy retailer placed an order for 10,000 units of the Nabi, which were delivered a week before Christmas and sold out in two weeks.
 After Toys "R" Us followed up with an order for only 15,000 units, decided to end the partnership in January 2012, by stopping production on the Nabi.
 Taking out a $10 million loan to continue operations, the company began designing the Nabi 2 for a launch ahead of the 2012 holiday season.
 Distributing through Walmart, Best Buy, and Target, Fuhu sold 750,000 units of the Nabi 2.
 The success of the Nabi 2 brought the company's sales to $117.9 million in 2012.

 In September 2012, Fuhu filed suit against Toys "R" Us, claiming breach of contract, fraud, unfair competition and stealing trade secrets after the toy retailer launched a competing tablet, the Tabeo, the next year.
 Fuhu said Toys "R" Us did "virtually no marketing" of the Nabi during the 2011 holiday shopping season and copied features such as the rubber bumper from the Nabi.

 Rapid growth

 In 2013, Fuhu sold over 2 million units, earning the company the top spot on Inc. magazine's list of the 5,000 fastest-growing companies in the United States.
 The company began hiring additional staff in its finance department, fueling rumors that it was considering an initial public offering.
 Based on the company's 2013 revenue of $196 million, experts estimated that the public valuation for Fuhu could exceed $1 billion.

 Forbes ranked Fuhu at the top of its list of America's Most Promising Companies in January 2014.
 The company entered a sponsorship agreement with NASCAR driver Landon Cassill for the 2014 Daytona 500.
-In mid-2014, Fuhu repeated at the top of Inc.s list of 5,000 fastest-growing privately held companies, a feat matched only by Cogentrix, which topped the list consecutively in 1989 and 1990.
+In mid-2014, Fuhu repeated at the top of Inc.'s list of 500 fastest-growing privately held companies, which topped the list consecutively in 1989 and 1990.